sheng710time/ICSLibrary/README.md

 ## Directory Description
 * The folder "device_information" contains all device information including IP addresses, corporations, vendors, device types, models, etc..

 * The folder "network_traffic" stores all captured network traffic of ICS devices in the form of .pcap files.
-The name of the pcap file provides some useful information, such as ICS protocol, scanning time, country and so on.
+The name of the .pcap file provides some useful information, such as ICS protocol, scanning time, country and so on.

 * The folder "projects" involves all necessary data and programs to study some existing device fingerprinting methods.